airbytehq/airbyte/docs/career-and-open-positions/README.md

 * Unlimited vacations
 * Health insurance: we let you choose the insurance of your choice and cover $500 for you + $200 for any dependents.
 This will evolve with time, especially after our Series A.
 * We'll give you a corporate card for expenses.
 Our philosophy is Freedom & Responsibiility.
 We trust you, just do what's best for the company.
 * We're strong believers in growth, as individuals and as a team.
-So anything that can help you grow can be expensed.
-For instance, free books
+So anything that can help you grow can be expensed - for instance, free books.